sudosoph/docs/content/platform/environment/how-tos/blocking-requests.md

 There are two approaches to Blocking IP's.

-1. IP Restrictions screen in Aperture web dashboard
+1. IP Restrictions screen in Section Console web dashboard
 2. section.config.json in Advanced Config & git workflow

 The simplest interface to view/edit these values is available via "Configuration" > "IP Restrictions".

 {{% notice info %}}
-Note that blocking an IP within Aperture as described above adds the IP to the file ``section.config.json`` behind the scenes.
+Note that blocking an IP within Section Console as described above adds the IP to the file ``section.config.json`` behind the scenes.
 {{% /notice %}}

-## 1. Block IP via Aperture IP Restrictions
+## 1. Block IP via Section Console IP Restrictions

 Requests can be blocked by IP address or routing prefix.